SophiaSantos/biomass_pertubation/README.md

 ### Outputs:
 For each sensitivity factor a wild-type simulation is performed and the specific growth rate and the flux distribution of all reactions retrieved.

+### Pre-requisites
+Git and JDK 8 update 20 or later

 ### References
 Rocha I. , Maia P., Evangelista P., Vilaça P., Soares S., Pinto J. P., Nielsen J., Patil K. R., Ferreira E. C., Rocha M. (2010) *OptFlux: an open-source software platform for in silico metabolic engineering*.BMC Systems Biology.
-4:45;
+4:45.